 Soft Biscuits versus Crusty Biscuits

-For softer biscuits place on a baking sheet touching each other.
-For crustier biscuits space the biscuits apart on a baking sheet so each gets baked all around.
+For softer biscuits, place them on a baking sheet, touching each other.
+For crustier biscuits, space the biscuits apart on a baking sheet so each gets baked all around.

-Once you make these biscuits and break one open you will find it is tender and flaky is waiting on a big pat of butter to melt into all the nooks and crannies.
+Once you make these biscuits and break one open, you will find it is tender and flaky, waiting on a big pat of butter to melt into all the nooks and crannies.